Credit card issuer gains 26 percent ROI with automation framework

 The end financial benefits are undeniable: ROI was 26 percent in the first year and 84 percent in the second.

-By applying sustainable automation using open source frameworks to quickly and smoothly improve Web 3.0 apps, PK has enabled the organization to cut costs while maintaining its foothold in the industry.
+By applying sustainable automation using an open-source automation framework to quickly and smoothly improve Web 3.0 apps, PK has enabled the organization to cut costs while maintaining its foothold in the industry.